mpv-player/mpv/DOCS/man/af.rst

         to the subwoofer.

     ``<fc>``
-        cutoff frequency in Hz for the low-pass filter (20Hz to 300Hz) (default: 60Hz) For the best result try setting the cutoff frequency as low as possible.
+        cutoff frequency in Hz for the low-pass filter (20 Hz to 300 Hz) (default: 60 Hz) For the best result try setting the cutoff frequency as low as possible.
 This will improve the stereo or surround sound experience.
     ``<ch>``